keichi/binary-parser/README.md

 Constructs a Parser object.
 Returned object represents a parser which parses nothing.

 ### parse(buffer)
-Parse `buffer` with this parser and return the resulting object.
+Parse a `Buffer` object `buffer` with this parser and return the resulting object.
-When `parse` is called for the first time, parser code is compiled on-the-fly and internally cached.
+When `parse(buffer)` is called for the first time, parser code is compiled on-the-fly and internally cached.

 ### [u]int{8, 16, 32}{le, be}(name [,options])